trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 	bf1 bf2 bf3 bf4 [b5 b6]

-where the boundary numbering is defined counter-clockwise for Quad elements as defined in the book "Implementing Spectral Methods", and are defined as for standard Hex finite elements for Hex elements.
+where the boundary numbering is defined in Figs. 1 and 2 above.

-Finally, for each element boundary curve (or boundary face) for which the boundary flag = 1, a list of nodal values (x,y,z) is specified in order.
-The knots are assumed defined at the reversed Chebyshev Gauss-Lobatto points, -cos(j \pi /N).
+For each element boundary curve (or boundary face) for which the boundary flag = 1, a list of nodal values (x,y,z) is specified in order.
+The knots are assumed defined at the reversed Chebyshev Gauss-Lobatto points, $t_j = -cos(j \pi /N)$.
 For Quad elements the boundary curve blocks are the nodal values

 	x1,y1,z1
 	x2,y2,z2
 	.
 	.
 	.
-	xO,yO,zO
+	xN,yN,zN

-For Hex elements, each block defines a surface patch.
+For Hex elements, each block defines a surface patch, see below.

 The last line of the element block lists names of the physical boundaries associated with a side/face.

 	name1 name2 name3 name4 [name5 name6]

-Interior (element-to-element) boundaries are denoted by --- (three dashes).
+Interior (element-to-element) boundaries are denoted by --- (three dashes) to indicate no name.

 ### Algorithm